Victoria government logo

 On 13 February 2008, Eunice was one of two Victorian representatives, and one of many members of the Stolen Generations survivors invited to Parliament House in Canberra to witness the Apology given by the former Prime Minister, Kevin Rudd.
 She later joined Kevin Rudd and former Prime Ministers, Gough Whitlam, Bob Hawke, John Keating and Malcolm Fraser, and all Stolen Generations members for morning tea after the Apology.
 This was an important day for her and her family, as the Apology was testimony to the injustice done to Aboriginal and Torres Strait Islander communities.

-Eunice has faced many obstacles over her life and has survived the trauma of removal.
-She is the only remaining member of her family and has endured more heartache than many of us could bear with the loss of her family, Country and culture.
-She strongly advocates and pushes for all Stolen Generation survivors in Victoria, especially the Elderly, to receive compensation and justice for the pain and suffering caused by the forceful removal from their families.
+Eunice faced many obstacles over her life and survived the trauma of removal.
+She endured more heartache than many of us could bear with the loss of her family, Country and culture.
+She strongly advocated and pushed for all Stolen Generation survivors in Victoria, especially the Elderly, to receive compensation and justice for the pain and suffering caused by the forceful removal from their families.

 Her childhood prompted her to be involved in community services and to advocate for human rights.
 Eunice went on to complete a Certificate in Childcare in her 40s through the Victorian Aboriginal Child Care Agency (VACCA) and went on to work at Yappera Children’s Service Co-Operative Limited (Yappera) for over 12 years.